-- a) In addition to the provisions outlined in section 7 of this Policy, when a formal report is filed under this Policy, there are the following matters of confidentiality to consider: - Confidentiality of information disclosed under this Policy is to be maintained to the greatest extent possible, subject to the University's need to respond appropriately to the situation and to the safety of all members of the University Community.
-This means that, subject to the limitations on
+a) In addition to the provisions outlined in section 7 of this Policy, when a formal report is filed under this Policy, there are the following matters of confidentiality to consider:

+1. Confidentiality of information disclosed under this Policy is to be maintained to the greatest extent possible, subject to the University's need to respond appropriately to the situation and to the safety of all members of the University Community.
+This means that, subject to the limitations on confidentiality set out in section 7, information about an alleged incident of sexual violence or sexual misconduct may be disclosed (as provided for in this Policy) to those who need to know in order to investigate and/or address the formal report.

-- confidentiality set out in section 7, information about an alleged incident of sexual violence may be disclosed (as provided for in this Policy) to those who need to know in order to investigate and/or address the formal report. - To ensure procedural fairness while a formal complaint process is underway, the Complainant, the Respondent and others who may have knowledge of the matter, including a support person, must maintain confidentiality in accordance with this Policy.
-This means these people are not to make public statements pending the allegations of sexual violence contained in the report and that includes sharing information on social media.
-Breaches of confidentiality may jeopardize the proper handling of the allegations and the process outlined in this Policy. - 3.
-If a breach of confidentiality occurs, the circumstances of the breach and its impact on properly addressing the matter and the fairness of the formal complaint process may be considered in handling the matter and in processing the formal report.
-Additionally, a breach of confidentiality could result in sanctions under the Code of Student Rights and Responsibilities.
-The Assistant Vice President, Students will notify the Complainant(s) and Respondent(s) if a breach of confidentiality occurs. - 4.
-The confidentiality requirements outlined in the formal complaint process do not prevent the Complainant, Respondent, or support person from seeking counselling, treatment, support services, or from speaking to family and friends for support.
-Any questions regarding confidentiality can be clarified by contacting the Sexual Violence Prevention and Education Coordinator for the Complainant and their support person, or the Student Intervention Specialist for the Respondent and their support person. - 5.
-Documents and information related to a formal complaint, including written formal report, written responses, witness statements, investigation notes and reports, and documents related to the formal report and its investigation will be securely maintained by Student Development and Services or by Human Resources as appropriate, details outlined in section 10.1 below. - 9.6.
+2. To ensure procedural fairness while a formal complaint process is underway, the Complainant, the Respondent and others who may have knowledge of the matter, including a support person, must maintain confidentiality in accordance with this Policy.
+This means these people are not to make public statements pending the allegations of sexual violence or sexual misconduct contained in the report and that includes sharing information on social media.
+Breaches of confidentiality may jeopardize the proper handling of the allegations and the process outlined in this Policy.

+3. If a breach of confidentiality occurs, the circumstances of the breach and its impact on properly addressing the matter and the fairness of the formal complaint process may be considered in handling the matter and in processing the formal report.
+Additionally, a breach of confidentiality could result in sanctions under the Code of Student Rights and

+Responsibilities.
+The Assistant Vice President, Students will notify the Complainant(s) and Respondent(s) if a breach of confidentiality occurs.

+4. The confidentiality requirements outlined in the formal complaint process do not prevent the Complainant, Respondent, or support person from seeking counselling, treatment, support services, or from speaking to family and friends for support.
+Any questions regarding confidentiality can be clarified by contacting the Sexual Violence Prevention and Education Coordinator for the Complainant and their support person, or the Student Intervention Specialist for the Respondent and their support person.

+5. Documents and information related to a formal complaint, including written formal report, written responses, witness statements, investigation notes and reports, and documents related to the formal report and its investigation will be securely maintained by Office of the Assistant Vice President Students or by Human Resources as appropriate, details outlined in section 10.1 below.

+9.6.
 The timelines in this Policy are meant to ensure that formal reports by students are dealt with in a timely fashion.
 There may be, in compelling circumstances, reasons to extend a timeline.
 In such cases, where the request is made in good faith and the extension does not prejudice or harm those involved in the report, extensions may be granted.
 It can be difficult to determine appropriate timelines for the resolution, investigation or a final disposition with respect to a formal report.
 Therefore, where no timelines are mentioned in this Policy, the intention is always to use a reasonable time period and to act as quickly as possible considering the complexity of the circumstances of the report and in light of circumstances that may arise during the process that are beyond a person's reasonable control.